jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

   (f conn)
 ```

-We can now prefix our tests with `abort` and they will not interfer with each other:
+We can now prefix our tests with `abort` and they will not interfere with each other:

 ```haskell
 aroundAll withSetup $ describe "list/add/delete" $ do